 Note that the status is only shown to Admin users and won't be visible to others.

-How to contact Cloudinary support if I have an issue?
+How do I contact Cloudinary support if I have an issue?

 You can contact the Support team by:

-- Open a request with us at support.cloudinary.com
+- opening a request with us at support.cloudinary.com.

 - WordPress Marketplace: https://en-gb.wordpress.org/plugins/cloudinary-image-management-and-manipulation-in-the-cloud-cdn/#developers